The lost souls project

 The Lost Souls project focused on the people who fought in the forces and those that lived in Southend during the Great War.
 We learnt about the pilots who flew from Southend Airport – then Rochford Aerodrome, the fisherman who became a greengrocer in Leigh-on-Sea and a young cricketer who died in Gallipoli.
 By organising and running volunteer supported sessions in school and then visiting key icons such as Southend Airport, the Leigh Cemetery and other places of interest bought a whole new perspective on the idea of learning about history.

-We ran in class sessions with 2 year groups from the WLIS, Year 1 and Year 2, with a total of 240 children taking part in the project and learning about the heritage of their local area.The first set of sessions were with the 4 Year 2 classes and were supported by our amazing volunteers.
+We ran in-class sessions with 2-year groups from the WLIS, Year 1 and Year 2, with a total of 240 children taking part in the project and learning about the heritage of their local area.The first set of sessions was with the four Year 2 classes and was supported by our amazing volunteers.

 The children were given sessions on Family History, Memory Boxes, Cemetery Visits, Memorial Rubbing, Memory Trails, Local Visits, Open Days, Family Trees and People of Leigh On Sea.
 The children particularly liked getting out of the classroom and the Cemetery Visit and Local Site Visits put huge smiles on their faces.